FMotalleb/absolutus_rex/readme.md

 # Absolutus Rex

 **absolutus_rex** is a CLI tool to forward ports.
-The name means "absolute king" in Latin.
+The name means "Absolute King" in Latin.
 It is currently on version 0.1.0.

 ## Usage